Division of Student Development

 |Hours and Wages

-This 9-month, twenty (20) hours per week position will begin in late August, and end in mid-May.
+This 9-month, twenty (20) hours per week position will begin with the Fall 2020 semester, and end in mid-May.
 Compensation will total $13,500, split between tuition remission and stipend.

 - Provide organizational support for all aspects of the Loyola University Honor Council, including member and faculty schedules, documentation, and coordination of hearings and meetings.